VCLamoureux/reverse-metabolomics/README.md

 The installation time should be about 30 seconds

 #### Python version
+A Python version >=3.8 is required.
-The following packages should be installed:
+Additionally, the following packages should be installed:
 - pandas >= 1.2
 - numpy >= 1.20, !=1.24.0
 - seaborn >= 0.13.2